 The representative economist has not realized the essential point of the scientific method and this is why economics is a failed science or what Feynman famously called a cargo cult science.
 Let this sink in: after more than 200 years economists have still no consistent set of the foundational concepts of their subject matter and hallucinate that supply-demand-equilibrium is an explanation of how the market system works.
 Economic debates are cargo-cultish sitcoms and economic policy advice is not different from poultry entrails reading.

 As Popper said, science is conjecture and refutation.
 MMT has been logically refuted, therefore MMT is out of science.
-End of sitcom.
+End of the sitcom.

 It is time now for the ‘throng of superfluous economists’ (Joan Robinson) to leave the scientific community.
 Calgacus, set a good example.

 You say: “There are no absolute universal criteria when it comes to meaning.
 A definition can be made absolute (unchangeable) in a domain through stipulation but only in that domain.”